briansimiyuj/doctor-appointment-app/README.md

         c.
 Add a new history item to the schedule history array using addScheduleHistoryEntry function

       4. Close the manage appointment modal

+  ### Add Notes Modal Component

+    Add Notes Modal Component will be used to add notes to an appointment.

+      1. Create a Add Notes Modal component and mount it on the Tab Action Button component if the showAddNotesModal state is true and pass closeAddNotesModal and appointmentToAddNotes as props